vallika123/IBM-Cognos-Project/README.md

 The final deliverable will showcase technical competence in using Jupyter Notebooks for the analysis, SQL for querying relational databases, and BI tools for data reporting.

 **Technologies and Tools Demonstrated:**
 Jupyter Notebooks: For performing iterative analysis and documenting the workflow.
 SQL and Relational Databases (RDBMS): For querying and managing datasets in relational databases, extracting valuable insights.
 Python Libraries: Including Pandas for data wrangling, Numpy for numerical analysis, Scikit-learn for machine learning, and Scipy for statistical analysis.
 Matplotlib & Seaborn: For creating sophisticated visualizations that help stakeholders understand complex data.
 Cognos Analytics: For developing interactive dashboards that support data-driven decision-making within the organization.
-Project Deliverables:

-Executive Summary: A high-level overview of the project’s objectives, key findings, and recommendations.
-Data Analysis Report: A detailed report covering the entire data analysis process, from data collection to final insights and conclusions.
-Interactive Dashboard: A functional dashboard designed to allow stakeholders to explore and visualize data interactively.
-Final Presentation: A professional presentation of the project findings tailored to different stakeholders, focusing on key insights and actionable outcomes.